-Fig. 34.
-The various types of pre-printed recording paper.
+Fig. 4.4.
+The various types of preprinted recording paper.

-Three main types of paper, having various features, and which come in two widths, can be supplied.
+Two main types of paper, having various features, and which come in two widths, can be supplied.
 Also included in the range is polar diagram recording paper to be used when the Level Recorder is required for this application (see Level Recorder Manual).
 Two types of writing are catered for, either ink or stylus, the applicable surfaces being treated accordingly.
 White paper for ink writing is available, with pre-printed lines or outlines of frequency diagrams and is obtainable in the widths of 100 mm or 50 mm.
 The polar diagram type comes in packs of 100 sheets and has a 100 mm radius.
-The waxed paper comes in two types but only in 50 mm widths, i.e. white waxed, or red waxed, and are intended for use with a sapphire stylus.
-The white waxed paper consists of coated black paper and exhibits printed lines or frequency diagrams as the case may be.
-The red waxed type is comprised of transparent paper with a thin covering of red wax, having printed lines or frequency diagrams superimposed on it.
+The waxed paper comes only in 50 mm widths and is intended for use with a sapphire stylus.
+The white waxed paper consists of coated transparant paper and exhibits printed lines or frequency diagrams as the case may be.
 Waxed paper is particular useful when high writing speeds have to be used, giving a very clear definition of the recording.
-When using these papers the sapphire stylus will leave a thin black line on the white waxed paper and a transparent line on the red waxed paper, the latter being specially made to enable blue prints to be taken.
-It is necessary to double-copy the latter, as the scales being printed in black will not show up if a direct blue print is taken from it.
+When using these papers the sapphire stylus will leave a thin transparant line on the waxed paper, the latter being specially made to enable blue prints to be taken.
+It is not necessary to double-copy the latter, as the scales being printed in black will show up if a direct blue print is taken from it.